geo-python/site/source/lessons/L2/git-basics.rst

 Cloning
 ---------

 We will **clone an existing repository from GitHub and start modifying it**.
-A repository, or a "repo", is a location for storing files.
+A repository, or "Git project", or a "repo", is a location for storing files.
+A repo contains all the files and folders associated with a project and the revision history of each entity.
 In general, it is recommended that each project, library or discrete piece of software should have it's own repository.
 In this course each exercise has it's own repository.

 We will clone Exercise-1 repository from week 1 for practicing how to work with Git and GitHub.
 Navigate to your personal exercise-1 repository in https://github.com/Geo-Python-2018/ and copy the web URL which you can find under the **Clone or download** -button: